NZCCL is managed by an Executive Committee who are committed to championing civil liberties.

 Kevin McCormack, Secretary and Treasurer

-Kevin has been involved with NZCCL for the past 15 years, and at various times he has been the President, Treasurer and now Secretary/Treasurer.
+Kevin has been involved with NZCCL for 20 years, and at various times he has been the President, Treasurer and now Secretary/Treasurer.
 He is interested in the rational justification for change, and in ensuring that there is a fair balance between entitlements and responsibilities.

 Kevin's working life involved a significant period in the Public Service where he held various senior statutory and administrative positions, and in the NZ Dairy Board covering a variety of roles.
 He is now retired from paid employment and leads a very active and involved life.